-- This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - The Evaluation Assurance Level (EAL) of the PP [5] is EAL 5 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5.
-The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 5 augmented with the assurance components ALC_DVS.2 and AVA_VAN.5 for the TOE.
+- 60 This security target claims strict conformance only to one PP, the Security IC Platform Protection Profile [5]. - 61 The Evaluation Assurance Level (EAL) of the PP [5] is EAL 5 augmented with the assurance component AVA_VAN.5, ALC_DVS.2, ALC_CMC.5 and ALC_TAT.3.
+The Assurance Requirements of the TOE obtain the Evaluation Assurance Level 5 augmented with the assurance components AVA_VAN.5, ALC_DVS.2,